ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 <br>

 I lov**ed** someone who didn't value my existance?
-I offered frienship to her, she denied that too, I have no problem with that, I lost nothing, wait, I actually I lost someone whom I admired the existance of.
+I offered frienship to her, she denied that too, I have no problem with that, I lost nothing, wait, I actually lost someone whom I admired the existance of.
 She lost someone which maybe she regrets, bet?
 That's good.
 If she can't compromise her ego then dumping her ass and leaving is the only option.
 I still don't get why she is acting like that, I mean that's not normal behaviour...

 <br>